Is your debt a problem?

 2. Do a budget and reduce your outgoings

-A household budget is a plan that summarises your earnings and spending habits.
-It will give you a clear idea of where your cash is going and where you can make changes to reduce outgoings and boost the money you have to pay off your debt.
+A household budget is a plan that summarises your earnings and spending habits, so you have a clear idea of where your cash is going and where you can make changes to reduce outgoings and boost the money you have to pay down your debt.

-If you stick to it, a budget plan will help you make sure you don’t fritter away more than you earn and potentially work your way out of debt.
+If you stick to it, a budget plan will help you make sure you don’t fritter away more than you earn and potentially help you work your way out of debt.

 Find out more: Follow our step-by-step plan to working out your household budget.